 In order to facilitate the offering of the shares of common stock, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the shares of common stock.
 Specifically, the underwriters may sell more shares than they are obligated to purchase under the underwriting agreement, creating a short position.
 A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriters under the option to purchase additional shares.
 The underwriters can close out a covered short sale by exercising the option to purchase additional shares or by purchasing shares in the open market.
 In determining the source of shares to close out a covered short sale, the underwriters will consider, among other things, the open market price of shares compared to the price available under the option to purchase additional shares.
 The underwriters may also sell shares in excess of the option to purchase additional shares, creating a naked short position.
 The underwriters must close out any naked short position by purchasing shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the shares of common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
-As an additional shares of facilitating this offering, the underwriters may bid for, and purchase, shares of common stock in the open market to stabilize the price of the shares of common stock.
-These activities may raise or maintain the market price of the shares of common stock.
+A naked short position by purchasing shares in the open market after pricing that could adversely affect investors who purchase in this offering.
+As an additional means of facilitating this offering, the underwriters may bid for, and purchase, shares of common stock in the open market to stabilize the price of the shares of common stock.
+These activities may raise or maintain the market price of the shares of common stock above independent market levels or prevent or retard a decline in the market price of the shares of common stock.
 The underwriters are not required to engage in these activities and may end any of these activities at any time.